dptools/daily_journal_acoustic_features_utility/README.md

 ### Remaining TODOs

-1. Work with IT to test and then finalize launch of this extraction script for ProNET (see opensmile_feature_extraction_script-pronet.sh).
+1. Work with IT to finalize launch of this extraction script for ProNET (see opensmile_feature_extraction_script-pronet.sh).
+Current installation can be found on the ProNET AV server under /opt/software.
+It will be used within existing ProNET infrastructure rather than run on an independent cron.
 2. Finish this README, including documentation of specific extracted features and instructions/dependencies for installation on other AMPSCZ (or similar project) AV servers.
 3. Add cleanup and monitoring of completed acoustic feature extraction to the main daily_journal_dataflow_qc code, and update those docs accordingly.
 4. Set up this same code to run on designated PRESCIENT AV server.